microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

-Developers can change the color of the button using SetButtonColor(ButtonColor).
+Developers can change the button style of the button using SetButtonStyle(AppNotificationButtonStyle).
 The two button
-styles are ButtonColor::Green and ButtonColor::Red.
+styles are AppNotificationButtonStyle::Success and AppNotificationButtonStyle::Critical.

 ![Button Style Example](IncomingCallExample.png)